Thu 20 November 2025

 Naomi Alderman

-Naomi Alderman has a portfolio career that inspires us all: Professor of Creative Writing at Bath Spa University; an award winning author of novels, short stories and journalism; games and apps creator including Zombies, Run! whose downloads stretch into millions, and she is the presenter of Science Stories, about the history of science, on BBC Radio 4.
-Among her award-winning fiction, Naomi’s most recent speculative science fiction novel, The Power, won the 2017 Baileys’ Women‘s Prize for Fiction.
-Her forthcoming book, Don’t Burn Anyone at the Stake Today, is a thought-provoking exploration of how the digital era is reshaping our world.
-Join us at the start of this conference to hear from a truly inspiring writer and teacher, who says of herself “I’m going to go on doing all the things that interest me until someone tells me I can’t anymore.”
+Naomi Alderman has a portfolio career that inspires us all: Professor of Creative Writing at Bath Spa University; the award winning author of novels, short stories and journalism; creator of games and apps including Zombies, Run! whose downloads stretch into millions, and presenter of BBC Radio 4’s Human Intelligence, a history of thinking.
+Naomi’s speculative science fiction novel, The Power, won the 2017 Baileys’ Women‘s Prize for Fiction and her latest novel is The Future published in 2023.
+Her forthcoming book, Don’t Burn Anyone at the Stake Today, to be published in November 2025, is a thought-provoking exploration of how the digital era is reshaping our minds.
+Join us at the start of this conference to hear from a truly inspirational writer and teacher, who says of herself ‘I’m going to go on doing all the things that interest me until someone tells me I can’t anymore.’

 Image credit: Steve Dearden